Shrimp of the woods look like strange white popcorn balls that crawl out of the earth. They're a great mushroom to know, and easy to identify.

 As far as preserving your shrimp of the woods, there are a couple tricks I've found.
 Just like puffball mushrooms, these have white, spongy flesh.

 Like most wild mushrooms, I don't recommend freezing them raw, since it does something strange to their texture.
+They can, however, be freeze dried and it works well.

-They can be sliced and dried, and that works, ok, just make sure to put some color on them after you re-hydrate them.
+They can be sliced and dried, and that works, ok, just make sure to put some color on them after you rehydrate them.
 Making a duxelles and freezing is a great option, too, and would serve double duty by saving space in your freezer.

 Can you eat the non-aborted form?